About the Scottish Police Pension Board

 Shirley Rogers, Independent Chair

-Shirley is an experienced board director with expertise in leading people, transformation and service delivery.
+Shirley is an experienced board Chair with expertise in leading people, transformation and service delivery.
 She has a professional background in Human Resources, Executive Leadership and Development along with significant experience in Programme Management.
-In her current role she also leads on Communications, Corporate Governance, Operational Planning and Resilience.
+She is currently the Chair of the Scottish Qualifications Authority and is leading that organisation through its transformation into Qualifications Scotland.
+She was previously Vice Chair at Scottish Borders College.

 She began her career in Central Government in London before moving to the private sector, the Police Service and joined NHS Scotland in 1996.
 In 2012 she was appointed to the Scottish Government as NHS Scotland’s Chief People Officer and Director of Health Workforce, Leadership and Service Reform.
-In addition to this position she became Scottish Government Director for EU Exit and Transition in 2019.
+In addition to this position she became Scottish Government Director for EU Exit and Transition before becoming Scottish Government Director for Performance Delivery and Resilience.
+She retired from that post in 2023.

 Shirley graduated in 1986 with a BA (Hons) from Newcastle University.
 In addition she has a Master’s Degree in International Human Resource Management and is a Fellow of the Chartered Institute of Personnel and Development.
 She has also completed the Ashridge Business School Senior Executive programme and worked with international leaders as part of the Commonwealth Leadership Development programme of which she is an alumnus.